Vitamin B12 deficiency: Anemia

 Vitamin B_{12} deficiency is one of the main causes of anemia.
 In countries where B_{12} deficiency is common, it is generally assumed that there is a greater risk of developing anemia.
 However, the overall contribution of vitamin B_{12} deficiency to the global incidence of anemia may not be significant, except in elderly individuals, vegetarians, cases of malabsorption and some genetic disorders.
 Anemia is defined as a condition in which there are not enough red blood cells, as the tissues and organs of the body do not get enough oxygen.
 Megaloblastic anemia caused by vitamin B_{12} deficiency is characterized by red blood cells that are larger than normal and are unable to deliver oxygen to the body's organs.
 The clinical case indicates an altered synthesis of DNA, in which vitamin B_{12} is essential for the production and maturation of red blood cells in the bone marrow.
 Adult patients often report to medical attention symptoms related to anemia, such as feeling tired and weak, breathlessness, exercise intolerance, feeling faint, headaches, paleness, dry lips and a disturbance of taste.

 Pernicious anemia is the most common cause of vitamin B_{12} deficiency anemia in adults, which results from malabsorption of vitamin B_{12} due to a lack or loss of intrinsic factor.
 There are relatively few studies which have assessed the impact of haematological measures in response to B_{12} supplementation.
 One study in 184 premature infants, reported that individuals given monthly vitamin B_{12} injections (100 μg) or taking supplements of vitamin B_{12} and folic acid (100 μg/day), had higher haemoglobin concentrations after 10–12 weeks, compared to those only taking folic acid or those taking no vitamin B_{12} injections.
-In deficient Mexican adult women and pre-schoolers, it was found that vitamin B_{12} supplementation did not affect any haematologic parameters.